About the Book

 What is your favorite genre to read?
 What is your favorite genre to write?
 And why are they your favorites?

 I adore reading historical fiction of any era regardless of subgenre.
 I’ll read any mystery, romance, women’s fiction, etc. that’s set in a past era.
-I prefer to write historical romance.
+I prefer to write about historical romance.
 I’m a history geek, and whether I’m reading or preparing to write, Ilove delving into the incidents, people, and places that shaped our present times.

 Once an idea takes root, how long does it take you to write it down?